rajahaseebfayyaz/restaurantWebApp/README.md

 [Back to top](#achieved)
 _____________________________________________________________________________
 ## User Stories
+- As a Site User, I want to sign up/ login to edit and view my booking
 - As a Site User, I want the navigation to be user-friendly so I can easily navigate the app content.
 - As a Site User, I want to know info on what the app is about so that I can use its functionality for mutual benefit
 - As a Site User, I can be able to register, login and logout from the website so that I can have a safe environment to work with